sittingman/lending_repayment/project_proposal.md

 **Problem Statement** -- how to predict the likelihood of a loan being repaid in full, based on information supplied by the borrowers.

-**Clients** - Investors who invest in the unsecured personal loans.
-The analysis will help them to understand the risks of the unsecured loans and identify loans that will more likely to be fully paid off.
-It will also help investors to set higher interest rates for loans which may have higher chances on default to compensate for the risks.
+**Clients** - Clients are the investors who invest in the unsecured personal loans and Lending Club credit risks team.
+The analysis aims to help them to identify approved loans that may have high risks of default based on historial information.
+Lending Club credit risk team can then executed needed measures to minimize the risk.

 **Data Source** -- Lending Club provided historical loan information on its [website](https://www.lendingclub.com/info/download-data.action).